Scout Agent - Lane & Associates

 Scout itself is not currently SOC 2 certified.
 Scout uses professional cloud infrastructure and follows practical security controls including authentication, access controls, temporary file retention, limited operational metadata, password hashing, login throttling and account soft-lockout, and an automated pre-release test battery (including content-free and log-privacy regression tests) together with code review.

-Uploaded files and generated reports are automatically deleted after the temporary processing window.
+Uploaded files are automatically deleted after the temporary processing window; a copy of your generated report may be retained for a short re-download window (up to about seven days), then deleted.
 Account records and operational metadata can be reviewed or removed on request - handled as a manual operational process - subject to legal, operational, and compliance requirements.